kanehekili/TSVTools/README.md

 ##### WorkSheetWriter
 Gets the data from the comparer and writes the results into a xslx file.

-Tested on Linux and Windoze(relcutantly).

 ## Additional Libs:
 pip install openpyxl

+Runs on Linux and Windoze (no installer)

 ### More small apps will follow